-Charlotte: MyComputerCareer is located in the 3701 Arco Corporate Drive, Suite 115, Charlotte, NC 28273 (relocated 5/15/23).
+Charlotte: MyComputerCareer is located in the 3701 Arco Corporate Drive, Suite 115, Charlotte, NC 28273.
 The student facilities consist of one large classroom, a kitchen area and a break/study area.
 Classroom is designed to accommodate students with a student to equipment ratio of 1:1.
 A student to instructor maximum ratio of 30:1 is followed.
 Policy guidelines for use of school property will be posted in a common area within the school.